 What is the Science Based Targets initiative (SBTi) ?

-The Carbon Disclosure Project (CDP), an organization that collects and publishes data related to the environmental impacts of the largest companies ;
+The Carbon Disclosure Project (CDP), is an organization that collects and publishes data related to the environmental impacts of the largest companies ;

 The United Nations Global Compact (UNGC), which encourages companies to respect 10 principles related to human rights and the environment;